Once upon a time there was a princess.

 - What is the animal’s general mood state, seen over, say, a 2-week interval?

 - What type of parental care is given, and how might we optimize environments so that caregivers can do the best job possible of raising their young?
 How can we carry out weaning procedures to minimize trauma?
 What is the impact of social separation – and how can we mitigate potentially harmful effects?
+Is there evidence of attachment mechanisms at play in this species?

 - How can we help animals build strong relationships to relevant humans or animals?